 By late summer and into early fall the dahlias reign in our fields.

-so slightly pink and ever so slightly coffee, eggplant purple, red
+slightly pink and ever so slightly coffee, eggplant purple, red painted

-painted with fire orange edges or salmony gold simply glowing in the
+with fire orange edges or salmony gold simply glowing in the autumn sun.

-autumn sun.
 Join us for this colorful lunch.
-Enjoy our bouquets filled
+Enjoy our bouquets filled with prize

-with prize winning dahlias.
-Accompany us to our field trials of
+winning dahlias.
+Accompany us to our field trials of dahlias and select